-Like many women who ejaculate, for a long time I didn’t allow it to happen because I didn’t know what was going on and thought I was about to pee.
+Like many vulva owners who ejaculate, for a long time I didn’t allow it to happen because I didn’t know what was going on and thought I was about to pee.
 Although in my case I already knew that female ejaculation was a thing - I just didn’t realise that’s what I was experiencing.
 When I eventually figured out that stuff I thought was pee is actually ejaculate, and learnt I can ejaculate consistently with the right kind of stimulation, I embraced it wholeheartedly.
 I’m proud that my body can do this and it definitely makes my orgasms better.

 I was horrified to learn some time ago that in the UK and Australia (and probably other countries) it is illegal to depict female ejaculation, which is just as normal as male ejaculation, in pornography.

 Why this ridiculous law?
 It’s because of a common misconception, although the truth is more complicated than you’d think.

 Many people, including those who experience female ejaculation, think that the ejaculate is urine and therefore they must be incontinent.
 (In fact, this was the view held by the medical establishment in the past, but it’s not my aim to give a history lesson).

 This same assumption is, unfortunately, the reason that porn depicting female ejaculation is banned in some countries; erotic depiction of urination is banned on “moral grounds” in these countries (which is no less horrifying), and female ejaculation is wrongly equated with urination.